T

 transport hub

-• Allow ample time for check-in and security, especially during peak hours.
+Allow ample time for travel to the airport and check-in, especially during peak hours.
+Pre-book a taxi or use an authorized airport shuttle.

 Insider tips

-• Be mindful of altitude sickness; take it easy on your first day and stay hydrated.
+• Be aware of altitude sickness; Mexico City is over 7,300 feet above sea level.
+Stay hydrated and take it easy on your first day.

-• Always carry small bills and coins for street vendors and smaller establishments.
+• Always carry small bills and coins for street food vendors and smaller establishments.

 Packing highlights